|Date of Birth||December 20, 1887|

 The Canadians trained on Salisbury Plain in southern England for several months.
 William’s unit was sent to France on 15 February 1915 and they went into the trenches for the first time at the end of the month.
 William suffered a sprained ankle that April and he was out of action for about six weeks.
 It happened again in July, laying him up for another two weeks.
 That fall the Canadian Corps was based near Ploegsteert and St. Eloi in Belgium.
 Around 23 September William reported sick and by the end of the month he was in a hospital in Wimereux, with suspected enteric fever.
 He was a patient there for six weeks, diagnosed as seriously ill with paratyphoid fever.
 In mid-November he was evacuated to England where he recovered at Moore Barracks Hospital for another five weeks.
 On 24 December he was transferred to Monks Horton Convalescent Hospital where he stayed until March 1916.

-After recovering William was attached to the 17th Reserve Battalion then transferred to the 73rd Battalion.
+After recovering William was assigned to the 17th Reserve Battalion then transferred to the 73rd Battalion.
 In May he returned to France and he was back with his original unit, the 13th, by the end of the month.
 Just a few days later they were at the Battle of Mount Sorrel (2-13 June 1916).
 As soon as it ended William became ill with influenza and it was mid-August before he rejoined the 13th Battalion.
 Later that month they moved south with the rest of the Canadian Corps to take part in the Somme Offensive.
 William’s unit was involved in several operations over the next few weeks and he was wounded on 27 September, suffering contusions from a shell explosion.
 He was out of action for only two days but instead of returning to his unit he was attached to the 3rd Infantry Brigade as a cook.
 He served in that position for the next 16 months.

 In February 1918 William returned to the UK and the following month he was granted a furlough to Canada.
 He arrived in Halifax in early April and he was back in England on 3 June.
 He spent the rest of the war in the UK, serving with the 20th Reserve Battalion and the 1st Quebec Regiment Depot.
 In March 1919 he contracted influenza and he was in a military hospital in Ripon, Yorkshire for two weeks.
 He embarked for Canada on 16 April on the SS Belgic, arriving in Halifax a week later.
 He was discharged on demobilization on 25 April in Montreal.
-William enlisted again on 16 June and he was attached to the Canadian Military Police Corps.
+William enlisted again on 16 June and he was assigned to the Canadian Military Police Corps.
 He served until his second discharge on 15 January 1920.
 He was awarded the 1914-1915 Star and the Victory Medal.